hyojin0912/HJ-GPCRact/README.md

 ## <a id="citation"></a>🎓 Citation
-Our manuscript is currently under review.
-If you use GPCRact in your research, we would appreciate it if you could cite our work upon its publication.
+If you use GPCRact in your research, please cite the following paper:

+@article{son2025gpcract,
+  title={GPCRact: a hierarchical framework for predicting ligand-induced GPCR activity via allosteric communication modeling}, author={Son, Hyojin and Yi, Gwan-Su}, journal={Briefings in Bioinformatics}, year={2025}, note={In Press}, doi={10.1093/bib/bbaf719}
+}

 ## <a id="contact"></a>📬 Contact
 For questions, bug reports, or feedback, please contact Hyojin Son at hyojin0912@kaist.ac.kr.